deniskorbakov/emoji-php/README.md

 new Emojis()->list(Locale::EN);
 // return ['smileys & emotion' => ['😀' => ':grinning_face:', ...]]
 ```
-This method converts the unicode code of the emoji face to the cldr code - we get unicode emoji face from the ``list`` method
+This method converts the unicode of the emoji to the cldr code - we get unicode emoji from the ``list`` method

 ```php
 use DenisKorbakov\EmojiPhp\Emojis;